A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Machine Learning for Security of RS

 \textbf{Attack goal.} Attacks are conducted for different goals.
 We can distinguish between two main classes of attack goals: i) \textit{untargeted attack} and, ii) \textit{targeted attack}.
-To provide the reader with an intuitive insight of the mechanism behind adversarial attacks and defense strategies, we define them formally for a \textbf{classification} task~\cite{DBLP:series/synthesis/2018Vorobeychik}.
+To provide the reader with an intuitive insight of the mechanism behind adversarial attacks and defense strategies, we define them formally for a classification task~\cite{DBLP:series/synthesis/2018Vorobeychik}.

-The goal of the attacker in \textbf{untargeted adversarial attack} (misclassification) is to add a minimal amount of perturbation $\delta$ on the input sample $x$ such that it can cause incorrect classification. \begin{definition}[Untargeted adversarial attack] Given $f(x;\theta) = y$, an Untargeted Adversarial Attack is formulated as:
+\begin{definition}[Untargeted adversarial attack~\cite{DBLP:journals/corr/SzegedyZSBEGF13}] The goal of the attacker in \textbf{untargeted adversarial attack} (misclassification) is to add a minimal amount of perturbation $\delta$ on the input sample $x$ such that it can cause incorrect classification.
+Given $f(x;\theta) = y$, an Untargeted Adversarial Attack is formulated as:

 The second constraint $x + \delta \in [0,1]^n$ is a value-clipping constraint needed for images, to bound the adversarial samples into to a predefined range so that the images remain visible after adversarial attack.
-Alternatively, we can formulate the problem as an \textbf{unconstrained optimization} problem where the goal of the attacker is to \textbf{maximize} the loss between the perturbed sample $x + \delta$ and true class $y$
+Alternatively, we can formulate the problem as an unconstrained optimization problem where the goal of the attacker is to \textit{maximize} the loss between the perturbed sample $x + \delta$ and true class $y$

 Obviously since adding an unbounded amount of noise on the input will eventually lead to a classification error, the goal of the attacker is to minimize a norm-constrained form of noise, that is $\left\lVert \delta \right\rVert \leq \epsilon$ for some exogenously given $\delta$. \end{definition} In the context of DNN, the above attacks are categorized based on the norm used to represent the magnitude of the noise according to the following norm types~\cite{DBLP:series/synthesis/2018Vorobeychik}: $l_0$, $l_1$ and $l_2$ and $l_{\infty}$.